hydro-project/hydroflow/book/example_8_chat_server.md

     df.run_async().await.unwrap();
 }
 ```

+The first pipeline is one line long,
+and is responsible for acknowledging requests from `clients`: it takes the address of the incoming `Message::ConnectRequest`
+and sends a `ConnectResponse` back to that address.
+The second pipeline is responsible for broadcasting
+all chat messages to all clients.
+This all-to-all pairing corresponds to the notion of a cartesian product
+or `[cross_join](./surface_ops.gen.md#cross_join)` in Hydroflow.
+The `cross_join` operator takes two input
+channels and produces a single output channel with a tuple for each pair of inputs, in this case it produces
+`(Message, SocketAddr)` pairs.
+Conveniently, that is exactly the structure needed for sending to the `outbound_chan` sink!
+We call the cross-join pipeline `broadcast` because it effectively broadcasts all messages to all clients.

 The mermaid graph for the server is below.
 The three branches of the `demux` are very clear toward the top.
 Note also the `tee` of the `clients` channel
 for both `ClientResponse` and broadcasting, and the `merge` of all outbound messages into `dest_sink_serde`.